FanescaPhase2Cover.jpg

 Because Raph’æl was behind me.

-Too many times they’ve been forced to be my anchor.
-Jack’s posture has steadied mine.
+I owed them all.
+Ragar taught me what it meant to be truly equipped.
+Jack’s mighty posture has steadied mine.
 Super’s trills have kept my steps light.
-Raph’æl’s voice has pulled me back from brinks in both the waking and dreaming world, when my magic frayed or my fear threatened to swallow me whole.
-But Raph’æl.
-He’s been driving me steps.
+But …too many times has Raph’æl been forced to be my anchor.
+His voice has pulled me back from brinks in both the waking and dreaming world, when my magic frayed or my fear threatened to swallow me whole.
+He’s been driving my steps, unknowingly.
 I’ve leaned on him the most without realizing how often.
 And only now, in this moment, did the balance become visible.

 I did not step before that cot thinking I would survive.